ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 the project, primarily ChatGPT.
 Although LLMs were used throughout the project, we were not always fully transparent about their use and did not consistently add, for instance, ChatGPT as a co-author to all commits, where it was actually used.
-The primary reason for this was that at the beginning of the project, we were not aware that this was required.
-Once we were informed and reminded of this, we began to apply it to our commits.
-However, there were still instances where we simply forgot to add it as a co-author, particularly when the use of LLMs was minimal and not a significant part of the changes in a commit.
+The primary reason for this was that at the beginning of the project, we were not aware of this requirement.
+Once we were informed, we began to apply it to our commits.
+However, there were still instances where we forgot to add it as a co-author, particularly when the use of LLMs was minimal and not a significant part of the changes in a commit.